Welcome to the Louisiana Trappers and Alligator Hunters Association

 2. To inspire in our membership a desire to practice the ethics of true sportsmanship toward others who wish to enjoy the recreation pleasures of the outdoors.

-3. To impart adequate knowledge to our youth concerning the necessity of conservation.
+3. To impart adequate knowledge concerning the necessity of conservation.

-4. To cooperate with the duly recognized conservation organizations in the furtherance of the objectives of the trapping fraternity.
+4. To cooperate with the duly recognized conservation organizations in the furtherance of the objectives of the trapping community.

 5. To advocate a comprehensive research program regarding the conservation of native furbearing animals.